Edison-web/python-dictionary/README.md

 ## Screenshot📷 of the result of the python codes:
 ![Screenshot of the result of python codes](./Screenshots/python_dictionary_result.png)

+ ## Note:
+ This code does not print the dictionary dataset.
+If you wish to print them out, you can run the following codes in cell 5 to 7:

+ print(products)
+ print(prices)
+ print(last_week)

+ 'last_week' is the number of purchases made the previous week.

 ## Author👨
 Edison Denutsui